A former police station that people once avoided is now a sustainable building where people of all ages can find community resources.

 And the changes don’t stop there.
 One weekend late in November 2014, carpenters, free of charge, erected a pergola.
 As funding becomes available, the East Scarborough Storefront is undergoing continuous renovations, all with the help of youth from the Kingston-Galloway- Orton Park neighbourhood.

 This is all part of the Community.
 Design.
 Initiative.
 (CDI) project which started in 2009 and involves youth collaborating with three different architecture and design firms to design sustainable features that will be included in the renovations.
-Steve Socha, an architect with SUSTAINABLE.
-TO, the firm involved in the building process of the renovations, says that the involvement of young people helps make the renovations more tailored to the community.
+Steve Socha, an architect with Sustainable, the firm involved in the building process of the renovations, says that the involvement of young people helps make the renovations more tailored to the community.

 “People who use the storefront on a day-to-day basis know about it and the community more than we (the architects) do, coming in as outsiders.
 We are consulting with them, using their designs, then making them real,” Socha said.